x1m/chart_aggr_plugin/README.md

 To add/remove/etc charts edit `MARKETS` array in `symbols.js` file.

 To customize charts(time interval, timezone, etc) edit `widgets.js` file.
-Set the size of charts there.
+Set also the size of charts there.

 These links may also be useful:

 `https://www.tradingview.com/widget/`
 `https://www.tradingview.com/widget/advanced-chart/`